-Stephen, who has worked at Sunderland College for HOW MANY years, started referring to the Internet to confirm his belief that he was, in fact, gay.
+Stephen, who has worked at Sunderland College for a number of years, started referring to the internet to confirm his belief that he was, in fact, gay.

 “I remember typing into a search engine, ‘Am I gay?’ and when I read the article I found, I recognised myself.
 It was describing what I felt, who I am.”

 For years, Stephen was able to contain his feelings, but at a cost.
 He had become increasingly insular, avoiding nights out with friends to avoid situations in which he would be encouraged to find a girlfriend and carry on with the pretence.

 “It was easier just to stay in.
 I became socially reclusive.
 I just wanted to avoid having to spend time with people, so nobody could ask me anything that would alert them to the truth.”

 Stephen believes he may never have come out, had it not been for a simple remark made by a taxi driver on New Year’s Eve.

 “I was heading into the city centre to see in the New Year.
 It was on a Tuesday, which would normally be Gay Night in Sunderland and the taxi driver made a homophobic comment and I realised that I couldn’t carry on pretending.
 I couldn’t laugh along.
 I had to be myself.

 “I decided to make a resolution.
 I wanted to enjoy New Year’s Day with my family as I always had, but I would tell my mam the next day.”